 Tandoori Grill feels like a hidden gem: the restaurant is upstairs on the corner of Main Street and Northlands Boulevard and has been offering a great selection of Indian food since 1997.
 They have a vegetarian and vegan menu with 15 dishes ranging from chickpea chana masala to eggplant bharta, with a choice of spiciness from 1 – 5.
 You can choose from boiled or pulao rice and add sides such as peshwari naan stuffed with coconut, raisins and pistachios.
 They are open for lunch and dinner.

-The Naked Sprout is a juice bar slash cafe with a lot of veggie and gluten-free options.
-They are located right in the centre of the Village at Sundial Place, so they are perfect to pop into if you need a quick, healthy meal or snack.
-The Naked Sprout menu has grilled paninis, a ramen bowl, a miso quinoa bowl, raw desserts and a wonderful variety of fresh smoothies, juices and shots.
+The Naked Sprout is a vegetarian and plant-based cafe and eatery with a lot of gluten-free options.
+They are located right in the centre of Whistler Village at Sundial Place, so they are a perfect place to pop into if you need a quick, healthy meal or snack.
+The Naked Sprout menu has grilled sandwiches, vegan and gluten-free ramen bowls, miso quinoa bowls, raw desserts and a wonderful variety of fresh smoothies, as well as iced and hot lattes.

 Earls is a fantastic après location.
 It is fancy enough to feel a bit special, has a broad crowd-pleasing menu, offers happy hour drinks and food, and somehow always manages to have a bustling weekend-y vibe.
 Their veggie selection has expanded recently and includes a vegan quinoa and avocado power bowl, sushi such as a green dragon roll, as well as spicy tofu tacos or a crispy tofu Zen bowl.